 Finding your liquidator

-- In the case of the home having well enough content to actually proceed with a sale, now is the time for us to agree on a commission and negotiate the contract, and sign such to begin our work in order to liquidate your estate.
+- In the case of the home having well enough content to actually proceed with a sale, now is the time for us to agree to our terms and sign the contract, and for us to begin our work in order to liquidate your estate.
 We don’t like to waste either of our time in beating around the bush to decide when and where; it is best that you are ready when you call us to interview our company, so that you can make an informed decision on who will best fit your needs.
 We like that you choose us with an open and educated mind and that you will always be happy with the finished product, and that you did in fact make the right decision.

 Beginning the basics

-- After setting a date for the sale to be held (at least seven to ten days after contract signatures) we will ask to have a key and full run of the home to work in day or night, depending on how much there is to do.
+- After setting a date for the sale to be held (in most cases seven to ten days after contract signatures) we will ask to have a key and full run of the home to work in day or night; depending on how much there is to do.
 We will then begin to unearth, clean, sort, photograph, research, and market your items for sale.
-Within a few days we will send out an email invitation of what is available in your estate to our trusted clients and loyal following.
+Within a few days we will send out an email invitation of what is available in your estate to our trusted clients and loyal following as well as hand out fliers in your neighborhood.
 We shall send an additional email or more during the four days prior to the pre-sale, adding any significant items we find during the rest of the week.
-The mailing and flier information are costs we share from the gross proceeds of the sale itself, as well as any print ads, pre-sale or worker food, labor or crew and basic clean-up costs.
+The mailing and flier information are costs we share from the gross proceeds of the sale itself, as well as any print ads, pre-sale or worker food, labor or crew, and basic clean-up costs.
 This will all come out of our pocket and be reimbursed at the end of the sale from the proceeds, leaving the result of the net sale to be divvied up between the owner and EstateSalesHelp.

 Building the sale